Moving to Puerto Rico

 What’s required for moving household goods to Puerto Rico?

-In order to clear your items at the local tax office, you’ll need certain documentation, including:
+To clear your items at the local tax office, you'll need certain documentation, including:

 - Original power of attorney